-As some of you know, the inner fish market of Tsukiji had been relocated to Toyosu in autumn 2018.
+As many of you know, the inner fish market of Tsukiji was moved to Toyosu in autumn 2018.
 However, the Outer Market of Tsukiji (Tsukiji Jogai Shijo, 築地場外市場) stays in the same place, and many shops, stalls and restaurants remain their operation just like before.
 Many travellers now might be wondering “Is it still worth visiting Tsukiji Outer Market??” or “What’s in Tsukiji after the relocation?’’.
 In fact, as a result of the relocation to Toyosu, the number of visitors to Tsukiji has been dropped significantly, and it is actually a real shame since Tsukiji is still a very interesting place to visit.
 I thought that strongly especially after joining the tour!

-Speaking of Tsukiji Fish Market, I thought it was mostly about seafood products, but in fact, the market deals with wide variety of food products.
-You can find all kind of food ingredients including meat, vegetable, fruit, dried food, snacks, alcohol drinks, etc. Some of products you may have never seen or you might not be able to guess how to use them.
-While walking down on the streets, Kazu stopped by at several shops and explained about food and ingredients.
-He seemed very passionate about Japanese food, and had a lot of knowledge about Japanese cuisine and cooking.
+Speaking of Tsukiji Fish Market, I thought it was mostly about seafood products, but in fact, the market deals with a wide variety of food products.
+You can find all kind of food ingredients including meat, vegetable, fruit, dried food, snacks, alcohol drinks, etc. There were some of products that I have never seen or I could not guess how to use.
+While walking down on the streets, Kazu stopped by at several shops and explained about the food and ingredients.
+He seemed very passionate about food, and had a lot of knowledge about Japanese cuisine and cooking.

 Tsukiji is not only the place for eating but also for shopping, especially if you are into cooking.
 Just like their own cuisine, Japanese kitchen utensils are very special, and fascinate professional chefs and cooking lovers worldwide.
 Many traditional and amazing quality kitchen tools can be found at shops at Tsukiji Outer Market including knife shops.